citp/privacy-policy-historical/i/in/ins/inspire.com.md

 Inspire will share with United Cerebral Palsy, the sponsor of this group, the e-mail addresses of group members.

+**Members of the National Association For Continence Support Community**

+Inspire will share with the National Association For Continence, the sponsor of this group, the e-mail addresses of group members.

+**Members of the Ostomy Support Group**

+Inspire will share with ConvaTec, the sponsor of this group, the e-mail addresses and ostomy interests of group members.
+Members of this group may receive e-mail from ConvaTec from time to time.

 **Members of the Pregnancy & Parenting Support Community**

 Inspire will share with Discovery Health, the sponsor of this group, the date of birth, gender, postal (zip) code and e-mail address of group members.
 In addition, members of this group may receive e-mail from Discovery Health and its partners from time to time.

+**Members of the TalkPsoriasis Support Community**

+Inspire will share the e-mail addresses of Talk Psoriasis group members with the National Psoriasis Foundation, and members may receive e-mail from the National Psoriasis Foundation from time to time.

 **Members of The Children's Inn at NIH Support Community**

 This group, created in agreement with the Children's Inn at NIH will not contain advertisements or announcements of clinical trials.

-**Members of the U.S. News Health Community**

-Inspire will share with U.S. News & World Report, the sponsor of this group, the date of birth, gender, postal (zip) code and e-mail address of group members.
-In addition, members of this group may receive e-mail from U.S. News & World Report and its partners from time to time.

-**Members of the Women and Cancer Support Community**

-ClinicaHealth, the provider of Inspire, will share with Cancer Consultants the e-mail addresses of members of this group.
-These e-mail addresses will not be associated with any member profile.